 A credible approach to neutralising the emissions of the Saab product range would require addressing the ‘life cycle’ emissions of the product.
 Life cycle analysis measures all emissions associated with the production, use, and ultimate disposal of a product.
 This is the accepted standard.
-The Australian Greenhouse Office’s Greenhouse Friendly program requires lifecycle analysis of emissions.
+The Australian Greenhouse Office’s Greenhouse Friendly program requires a lifecycle analysis of emissions.
 Currently, Saab’s claim of carbon neutrality is based only on the emissions that are produced during the combustion of fuel.

 ‘Offsetting’ should be the last resort

 The use of carbon offsets should be the last measure implemented by organisations seeking to reduce the emissions profile of their products or operations.
-In the case of the Saab range, the first steps taken should be to significantly increase the fuel efficiency of the product through the use of hybrid technology and to provide for the use of alternative low emissions fuels.
+In the case of the Saab range, the first steps taken should be to significantly increase the fuel efficiency of the product through the use of hybrid technology and to provide for the use of alternative low-emissions fuels.

 Tree plantations are the least credible carbon offset